 Why Tagging and Categorisation is Critical for News SEO

-A frequently overlooked yet immensely valuable part of success in news SEO are your content sections and article tags.
-Let's explore their dos and don'ts in depth.
+A frequently overlooked yet immensely valuable part of success in news SEO are your content sections and article tags that indicate your site's Topic Authority.

-One area of SEO that is increasingly the focus of attention is Topical Authority.
-In a nutshell, Topical Authority (TA) is an indicator of how much you can trust a website on a given topic.
+One area of SEO that is increasingly the focus of attention is Topic Authority.
+In a nutshell, Topic Authority (TA) is an indicator of how much you can trust a website on a given topic.

 A website that publishes car reviews would have a high level of TA on automotive topics, but low TA on unrelated topics like recipes or politics.

-The theory is that Google evaluates a website’s TA by looking at the content it publishes.
+The theory is Google has confirmed that it uses a system for evaluating a website’s TA by looking at the content it publishes.
 Google understands the topics of your content (that’s how it indexes pages and ranks them for the right search terms), and examines the quality and expertise of each piece of content published on a site.

-The result, or so the SEO industry’s theory goes, is a metric - or collection of metrics - that indicate the website’s Topical Authority.
+or so the SEO industry’s theory goes is a metric - or collection of metrics - that indicate the website’s Topic Authority.
 The higher a website’s TA on a topic, the better that website’s content will rank for queries related to that topic.

 The various topics that Google measures TA scores for very likely align with the topics / interests that Google Discover uses to personalise each user’s feed.

-For news publishers, Topical Authority seems to be one of the two main metrics that Google uses to upgrade or downgrade a publisher’s visibility whenever a core algorithm update rolls out (the other being E-E-A-T factors, many of which align with Topical Authority).
+For news publishers, Topic Authority seems to be one of the two main metrics that Google uses to upgrade or downgrade a publisher’s visibility whenever a core algorithm update rolls out (the other being E-E-A-T factors, many of which align with Topic Authority).

-What does a publisher need to do to demonstrate topical authority?
+What does a publisher need to do to demonstrate Topic Authority?
 What signals can we implement to enhance your TA on the topics your journalism is strongest in?
 Is it enough to regularly publish new articles on a topic and hope Google figures it out?